nathimamba/Landing_Page/README.md

 # Landing_Page
-#Open Using Laptop via Google chrome
+#Open Using Laptop OR PC
+#None Responsive page